ociaw/RandN/README.md

 ```

 # Compatibility
-* RandN currently targets .NET Standard 2.1, so .NET Framework is not supported.
-This may change in
-the future.
 * RandN is written with the assumption that C# 8 Nullable Reference types are enabled and therefore
 does not null check arguments.